island-is/island.is/libs/nest/README.md

     class InnerModule:
         """
-        A class representing an inner module within the outer module.
+        Represents an inner module within the outer module, demonstrating a nested class structure.
         """

         @staticmethod
         def hello_from_inner():
             """
-            A simple function to demonstrate the inner module's greeting.
+            Return a greeting message from the inner module.

             Returns:
                 str: A greeting message from the inner module.